exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 In order to do so, please follow these steps:

 - Identify conflict tables.
 In previous example it was PSA_VISTA.TBLSESSIONATTRIBUTE
-- Create a EXA connection form your DB to itself.
+- Create an EXA connection form your DB to itself.

 ```sql
 --For example